Techtonica/curriculum/career/roles-in-tech/security.md

 **Form small groups and discuss:**

-- What are the the two elements of computer security?
-Why is it important?
+- What are the two elements of computer security?
+Why is computer security important?

 - What are the 3 different types of hackers?